Garschke/tic-tac-toe/README.md

 # Tic Tac Toe (Python)

 ## 📌 Overview
 This is a command-line Tic Tac Toe game built using Python.
-It supports a two-player mode and will soon include an AI opponent with three difficulty levels: Easy, Medium, and Hard.
+It supports a two-player mode and also includes an AI opponent with three difficulty levels: Easy, Medium, and Hard.

 ## 🎮 How to Play
 1. Run the script in a terminal.